Notts Farm Cottage

 Castlemorton is perfect for walking or cycling holidays, a great base for exploring the Malverns and the Cotswolds,or for just relaxing.
 There are plenty of quiet country lanes to explore as well as footpaths across neighbouring farms and further afield.

 We welcome well behaved dogs.
-Notts Farm Cottage is very close to Castlemorton Common and four other linked commons which amount to around 1000 acres of open space over which you are welcome to walk, run or cycle.
-One part of the common has a football field with goalposts, which is freely available.
+Notts Farm Cottage is very close to Castlemorton Common and four other linked commonsgiving more than 1000 acres of open space, giving a great sense of freedom.

-Cheltenham, a great town for shopping which also hosts the Blue Riband of horseracing with the Festival in March, is within a 30 minute drive and Malvern, Ledbury, Upton-upon-Severn and Tewkesbury are all within easy reach.
+Cheltenham, a great town for shopping which also hosts the Blue Riband of horseracing with the Festival in March, is within a 30 minute drive and Malvern, Ledbury, Upton-on-Severn, Gloucester and Tewkesbury are all within easy reach.

 Who stays here?
-A refreshing mix of guests, from an author finishing her book, to people from all over the world, including an oil company executive from Venezuela, and people from Australia, Singapore, France and Japan.
+A refreshing mix of guests, including families, singles, couples, an author finishing her book, people from all over the world, including Australia, Singapore, France and Japan.
 Our oldest guest was a 90 year old grandmother and one baby has been born here.
 One guest liked it so much that he stayed five times - in a single year.
 Another described it as heaven on earth.

 Most people love it here and enjoy staying next to a working farm.
 But thankfully, not everyone gets it!